tadeck/color.js/README.md

 var hexValue = color.toString();     // hexValue = "#FFFF00"
 ```

-Color proerties are also mutable:
+Color proerties are also mutable.
+All setters return the color object, which allows them to be
+chained.

 ``` javascript
 var color = Color.white();